 The election is made by submitting Form T.D.
 631 via the Tax For All portal under Tax Treatment, with the topic Application for the extension of the non-dom regime.
 The form is submitted by 30 June of the first year of the five-year period to which the application relates.
 The same window is also available up to two years in advance: an individual can submit the application up to two years before deemed-domicile arises, planning ahead of the cliff rather than reacting to it.
 For the second five-year period, the application can be made up to two years before the end of the first period.

-Three documents accompany the application.
+Three documents accompany the application, on strict form.
 Form T.D.38EpA, the existing questionnaire on domicile of origin, evidences the first eligibility condition.
 A clean criminal record certificate from the Republic of Cyprus, and a clean criminal record certificate from the country or countries of the applicant's citizenship, evidence the basis on which the Commissioner's discretion will be exercised.
-The criminal record certificates from outside Cyprus must be apostilled and translated into Greek.
+The criminal record certificates from outside Cyprus must be original or certified copies, must be apostilled, and must be accompanied by an official translation into Greek.
+Incomplete or defective filings can be rejected on procedural grounds by the Commissioner, and a procedural rejection does not preserve the filing window for re-submission inside the deadline.

 One administrative window applies only to the first five-year period.
 Applications for the period 2026 to 2030 are due by 30 June 2026, but the supporting criminal record certificates can be supplied by 30 September 2026, in recognition of the time it takes to obtain them from foreign authorities.
 The grace applies to the certificates, not to the application itself.